 The most common symptoms of excessive zinc are gastrointestinal irritation and diarrhea.
 High levels of zinc may also affect blood calcium and urine magnesium levels.
 Using over 20 mg of zinc in a small child should be done with extreme caution and only with medical supervision.
 If zinc levels fail to respond to several months of therapy, consider other factors that affect zinc utilization, such as the form of zinc, or vitamin B-6, rather than adding more and more.

 In one case, the diagnosis may be gut lining damage from eating hard-to-digest proteins before the body was ready for them.
 This could lead to poor nutrient absorption and/or food sensitivity causing the child to absorb heavy metals more readily.

-In another scenario, heavy metal or viral exposure through early immunizations could cause gut and neurological dysfunction by disrupting MT and G-alpha proteins.
+In another scenario, heavy metal or viral exposure could cause gut and neurological dysfunction by disrupting MT and G-alpha proteins.

 MT theory, like many of its predecessors, has merit, but is in danger of following a long string of therapies that are “cures” one year and crushing disappointments the next.
 Remember secretin?

 Let’s consider individual theories as part of a large and intricate whole.
 When parents and professionals draw insights from all of the valuable new research, they will understand and treat developmental delays like the complex web that they are.